-Chameleons change their color by manipulating specialized cells — called chromatophores — that contain different colors of pigment.
-When a chameleon wants to convey a particular mood or message, its brain sends a message to its chromatophores, which then move pigments around to change the chameleon’s color.
+For many years, scientists believed that chameleons change their color by manipulating specialized cells — called chromatophores — that contain different colors of pigment.
+For example, when a chameleon wants to convey a particular mood or message, its brain sends a message to its chromatophores, which then move pigments around to change the chameleon's color.

 Today, researchers believe that pigments aren't the only mechanism chameleons use to change their colors.
 While pigments can account for warmer tones, such as greens, they can't explain brighter tones, such as reds and yellows.